npezza93/redi_search/README.md

 - `explain`
   - Returns the execution plan for a complex query.
 In the returned response, a + on a term is an indication of stemming.
-- `to_redis`
-  - Returns the command to be executed without executing it.

 ## Spellcheck